StevenBlack/vocab/README.md

 ### onomatopoeia
-A word that sounds like what it defines (see flump).
-Consider "hiss" or "scratch."
+A word that sounds like what it defines.

 ### ontology